dmrz/baymax/README.md

-### Optimus, simple telegram bot on top of Python asyncio
+### Baymax, a simple telegram bot framework on top of Python asyncio

 Work in progress